-Local agricultural projects
+Local organic agricultural projects

 We are involved in several local agricultural projects.
 In these projects we aim for quality certified organic products and for a premium quality of life for farmers.

 Our commitment to the farmers and producers at origin is best expressed in the long term relationships with our partners in agriculture.
 Our partners range from corporations that unite rice field farmers in India and support them via socio-economic projects, to a farmer (and former colleague of DO IT ORGANIC) in Canada.
 All beautiful stories of people and companies with the same drive to make organic the standard and make the world a little better.
+Together for our planet.

 Sugar cane from Mozambique